 VOLUNTEERS If you are involved in mountain trail endurance running, you know it takes a small army of volunteers to put on a "point to point" 100 mile endurance run.
 We need: 1) help at several late wilderness aid stations: -Idlehour Checkpo... read it all

-The 2021 training runs and trail work schedule are announced by April 1, 2021. ... read it all
+The 2022 training runs and trail work schedule will be announced at a later time. ... read it all

 AC100 co-RD of 29 years, Hal Winton, passed away May 24, 2017 at the Torrance Memorial Medical Center.
 His family was at his side.
 He'll be deeply missed.